isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 required.

-All supported parameters can be configured via the ``cb_cmds`` hook library described in the :ref:`cb-cmds-library` section.
+All supported parameters can be configured via the ``cb_cmds`` hook library described in the :ref:`hooks-cb-cmds` section.
 The general rule is that scalar global parameters are set using ``remote-global-parameter4-set``; shared-network-specific parameters are set using ``remote-network4-set``; and subnet- and pool-level